The Undefeated (2011 film): Reception

-The Politico reported that professional film critics greeted it with "a chorus of boos", describing the film as 'biased', 'hagiographic', and "propaganda".
+Politico reported that professional film critics greeted it with "a chorus of boos", describing the film as 'biased', 'hagiographic', and "propaganda".
 The film holds a 0% approval rating on the review aggregation website Rotten Tomatoes based on reviews from 15 critics.
 On Metacritic it has a score of 32 out of 100 based on 8 reviews.

 John Wilson, creator of the Golden Raspberry Award, said in a pre-screening comment, "Sarah Palin is what the Razzies are all about."
 New York Post critic Kyle Smith described the film as "massively flawed", and said, "I don't know why Sarah Palin called her movie 'The Undefeated'.
 She lost the vice presidency, she quit the governorship of Alaska and she cut her bus tour short.
 The title makes no sense."
 Time critic Richard Corliss, who panned the film, stated "Bannon applies so much idolatrous airbrushing to his portrait of the divine Sarah that the movie might be called Going Rouge.
 But he is canny in identifying the 2½-year governor of Alaska as both a faultless heroine and, even better, a victim of the omnipotent American left... in Bannon's version of things, Palin fights the good fight, beats the fat cats and trumpets the pioneer independence of Alaskans from the predatory federal government — a government that, by the way, returns $1.84 in aid to the state for every dollar it sends to Washington..."

 The film was given a limited theatrical release in ten AMC theaters located in areas with strong Tea Party support, and was received positively there, Victory Film Group reported that the film averaged $5,000 per screen in the first two days of release.
 The Undefeated grossed $60,000-75,000, averaging $6,000 to $7,500 per screen.
 In larger markets, the film surpassed $10,000 per screen, and at least one theater in Phoenix played the film on two screens to meet demand.
 However, by the second week of release box office revenue declined by 63% despite a 40% increase in theaters showing the film, with a total gross of only $24,000.
 Palin announced she would not run for president on October 5, 2011, shortly before the film's DVD release.

 Conservative political commentators generally praised the film.
 Tony Lee wrote in Human Events that Undefeated will "reaffirm what Palin supporters like about her while presenting a solid case to those who may be on the fence about Palin that she cannot only be a strong executive but that she can and has had a history of winning over independents."
 He found the pivotal moment in the movie was when Mark Levin compared Palin to Ronald Reagan noting that Palin and Reagan share the same type of detractors.

+Wes Little of CNN described imagery in the film as including "Clockwork Orange"-esque evocative images sprinkled throughout (shark attacks, bodies being buried, warfare both modern and ancient)."